This article was originally published in 2015 and has been completely updated in 2020.

 If you find your organization’s mission statement and goals are not being supported by employees, the problem may lie with the prevailing unwritten ground rules.
 You can initiate action with management by moving to counter the impact of negative UGRs.

-Steve Simpson’s book, Cracking the Corporate Culture Code (ISBN 0-9579316-0-3), provides more detail about unwritten ground rules.
+Steve Simpson’s book, Cracking the Corporate Culture Code, provides more detail about unwritten ground rules.
+You can also visit his website.